xKoSzMar/odin-admin-dashboard/README.md

 It contains:

--nav bar
+- nav bar
--header with search bar, buttons and notification icon -main section with responsive cards
+- header with search bar, buttons and notification icon
+- main section with responsive cards
--aside with two sections
+- aside with two sections

 Technologies: